Last updated on January 1st, 2023

 - Reasonable power consumption with 61 Watts of power at the maximum speed.
 At the speed one Blue Pure 211 consumes half of that and doesn’t features any energy saving technology, but even without it electricity bills do not exceed 5 dollars per month.
 You can check how much electricity the unit will use by using this energy use calculator.

 All in all, Blueair Blue Pure 211 Plus is definitely worth the price.
 If you want to save up some money you can go without an Auto mode.
-I personally prefer to turn on the air purifier and set it running for a few hours at a maximum speed to clean up air from pollution and dust and later switch it to the auto mode.
+I personally prefer to turn on the air purifier and set it running for a few hours at a maximum speed to clean up the air from pollution in my large room and dust and later switch it to the auto mode.

 Blue Pure 411 is a smaller (16.7 x 8 x 8 inches) and lighter (weights only 5.3 lbs) air purifier compared with the previously reviewed Blue Pure 211.
 It covers small rooms from 161 sq. ft. to 190 sq. ft and available in 3 models: the base Blue Pure 411, Blue Pure 411+ with an improved airflow and Blue Pure 411 Auto with built-in air sensor to automatically adjust 3 speeds.
 It also has a round design and features 360-degree air intake.